-E. Explanation of Types of Analysis used in the Procedures
+C. Explanation of Types of Analysis used in the Procedures

-The automated system uses three basic methods of analysis.
+The EZ-RRD system uses three basic methods of analysis.
 They are determining high, medium, and low Rental Market Value Areas, Assigning Value Points to Characteristics, and Standard Deviation calculation.